Incident management process, to transform crises into opportunities for continuous improvement

 At the same time, an initial analysis is carried out to determine the possible causes of the incident.
 Diagnostic tools or even previous experience can be used for this assessment.

-☝️ Note that if this is a service request, you must follow the associated procedure.
+☝️ Note that if this is a service request, you must follow the procedure associated with that service.

 All the information relating to the incident is analysed, with the aim of resolving it and getting it back into service as quickly as possible.
 The teams in charge of this work use various methodologies, from log analysis to real-time tests.